mustafantastic/Shama-il-Tab/README.md

 This extension is designed to:
 - Provide a simple way to foster love for the Prophet ﷺ and learn more about him ﷺ in a subtle and convenient manner
-- Offer a reminder of the best of creation - a breath of fresh air amidst the noise of the internet
+- Offer a simple reminder of the best of mankind - a breath of fresh air amidst the noise of the internet

 ---